snorkeling st lucia

 Snorkeling in St. Lucia: Avoid the Crowds

 The snorkeling in St. Lucia is fantastic.
-Besides the pristine beaches and crystal-clear waters, is a haven for snorkeling enthusiasts.
+Besides the pristine beaches and crystal-clear waters, it’s a haven for snorkeling enthusiasts.
 During our recent visit, we discovered some hidden gems that offered not only breathtaking underwater views but also a sense of calm away from the crowds.

 Although I attempted to capture the sea life, please be reminded I am an amateur photographer and have no skill with underwater photography.
 Please forgive me, Lots of love, Attiya.